oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/restarting.md

 Any change to domain configuration overrides requires a full domain restart.
 This includes:

-  * Changing the domain resource's `configuration.overrides.configMapName` to point to a different configuration map
+  * Changing the domain resource's `configuration.overridesConfigMap` to point to a different configuration map
-  * Changing the domain resource's `configuration.overrides.secrets` to point to a different list of secrets
+  * Changing the domain resource's `configuration.secrets` to point to a different list of secrets
-  * Changing the contents of the configuration map referenced by `configuration.overrides.configMapName`
+  * Changing the contents of the configuration map referenced by `configuration.overridesConfigMap`
-  * Changing the contents to any of the secrets referenced by `configuration.overrides.secrets`
+  * Changing the contents to any of the secrets referenced by `configuration.secrets`

 #### Changing the WebLogic Server credentials